U.S. attorney general defends FBI probe of threats against school board members - NewsBreak

 “This memorandum reflects my views that we need to protect public officials from violence and threats of violence, while at the same time protecting parents’ ability to object to policies they disagree with,” Garland said.

-- Sen. Cory Booker, a New Jersey Democrat, brought up a House-passed bill that he and Durbin introduced.
-The bill , known as the EQUAL Act, would “ eliminate the crack and powder cocaine sentencing disparity and ensure that those who were convicted or sentenced for a federal offense involving cocaine can receive a re-sentencing under the new law.”
-Garland said he would support it.

-- Sen. Jon Ossoff, a Georgia Democrat, brought up legislation that the Senate passed that requires the Federal Bureau of Prisons to have security camera coverage in all correctional facilities in order to protect the civil rights and safety of incarcerated people.
-He asked if Garland will commit to prioritizing the bill if it becomes law, and Garland said he would.

-The post U.S. attorney general defends FBI probe of threats against school board members appeared first on Louisiana Illuminator .
+The post U.S. attorney general defends FBI probe of threats against school board members appeared first on Georgia Recorder .

 Comments / 0